Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Monte Carlo Simulations

-Surely, using only this criterion cannot yield meaningful results, as naive methods like setting all weights to 0 leads to a specificity of one, even though such a strategy creates a lot of false identifications for links, which were in fact not zero.
+or true negative rate.
+Indeed, using this criterion alone cannot yield meaningful results, as na\"{i}ve methods, such as setting all weights to zero, leads to a specificity of 1, even though such a strategy would create numerous false identifications for links that were actually not zero.
 Hence, the sensitivity

-should also be considered to assess the performance for correctly identified positive weights.
+should also be considered to assess the performance for correctly {selected} positive weights (i.e., true positive rate).